Artists' Views on Robotics Involvement in Painting Productions: Related Works

-Peter Schaldenbrand's work on the FRIDA and COFRIDA robot systems introduced methods for robotic painting that leverage style transfer and generative modeling to produce novel artworks in collaboration with humans~\cite{schaldenbrand2022frida,schaldenbrand2024cofrida}.
-His approach frames the robot as a co‑creative partner capable of stylistic adaptation and expressive output through discrete turn-based painting.
-Our robot painting system builds on Schaldenbrand's work by extending it toward more collaborative, iterative painting, where the robot acts as an independent creative partner.
+Peter Schaldenbrand, Gaurav Parmar, Jun-Yan Zhu, James McCann, and Jean Oh's work on the FRIDA and COFRIDA robot systems introduced methods for robotic painting that leverage style transfer and generative modeling to produce novel artworks in collaboration with humans~\cite{schaldenbrand2022frida, schaldenbrand2024cofrida}.
+Their approach frames the robot as a co‑creative partner capable of stylistic adaptation and expressive output through discrete turn-based painting.
+Our robot painting system builds on this work by extending it toward more collaborative, iterative painting, where the robot acts as an independent creative partner.
 This allowed us to explore its perceived role, agency, and presence within the shared artistic process.